-- Wash your hands before you put on makeup.
+- Wash your hands before you use the product.

 - Do not share makeup.

-- Throw away makeup if the color or smell changes.
+- Throw away cosmetics if the color or smell changes.

 - Do not use spray cans while you are smoking or near an open flame.
 It could start a fire.